Imperal Docs

 3. Every @chat.function tool entry carries the v4 contract fields (action_type, chain_callable, effects, params_schema, event, id_projection).

-Federal invariant I-MANIFEST-EMITTER-SCHEMA-SYMMETRIC documented in the test docstring.
+The guarantee that the manifest builder and validator stay in sync is documented in the test docstring.
 Future schema/emitter drift fails CI at PR time, not at production deploy time.

 Migration: None required.
 CI gate only.